mighty-gerbils/gerbil/doc/guide/intro.md

 - Pairs of a locked mutex with a condition variable, which signal when the condition signals after the mutex has been unlocked.
 - Naked i/o condvars, which are signaled by the runtime scheduler.

-`wait` blocks the current thread until a selector is signalled, while `select` blocks on multiple selectors concurrently, using a thread for each selector.
-Both procedures accept an optional timeout and return the selector that was signalled or `#f` in the case of timeout.
+`wait` blocks the current thread until the specified selector signals, while `select` blocks until one of the specified selectors signals, using a thread for each selector.
+Both procedures accept an optional timeout and return the selector that had signalled or `#f` in the case of timeout.
 ```scheme
 (def (wait selector (timeout #f)) ...)
 (def (select list-of-selectors (timeout #f)) ...)